-Support efforts to secure resources made available through the Infrastructure Investment and Jobs Act.
-Advocate for a strengthened national multimodal freight strategy and sustained federal funding for RAISE, INFRA and PIDP discretionary grants and other federal programs that support goods movement.
-Advocate for federal funding and other support for operations solutions to support a competitive rail system and to help alleviate supply chain congestion and environmental and community impacts.
-Support federal programs that help drayage truck drivers and railway workers achieve better wages and working conditions.
+- Secure resources made available through the Infrastructure Investment and Jobs Act (IIJA). - Advocate for a strengthened national multimodal freight strategy and for maintaining federal investment in freight infrastructure at levels similar to those under the IIJA . - Advocate for federal funding and other support for operations solutions to support a competitive rail system and to help alleviate supply chain congestion and environmental and community impacts. - Support federal programs that help drayage truck drivers and railway workers achieve better wages and working conditions.